matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

 ```

 ## Interacting with the SDK

 Once you instantiate the SDK, you can use the SDK's functions like `deposit`, `get_account_balance`, `transfer_to_self`, `transfer_erc20_token`, and `withdraw` to get the respective SDK instances.

 ## Depositing funds

+This example shows how to deposit funds into an address.

 ```py